 Be sure and notice the corridor at the top of the bridge.
 This was used by Cosmo Medici so that he could travel from his home, Pitti Palace, to Piazza della Segnoria while avoiding the townspeople.

-No matter where you turn in Florence, there is a treasure waiting to be explored.
-Florence is truly one of the most beautiful towns in Tuscany and Italy!
+Florence is truly one of the most beautiful towns in Tuscany!

 San Gimignano-Historic Medieval Town